ncklucaa/ncklucaa/README.md

-- Hi, I’m Nick Luca, a second year computer science student at American River College, I am planning on transferring to California State University, Sacramento in a year
+- Hi, I’m Nick Luca, a computer science student at American River College, I am planning on transferring to California State University, Sacramento in Spring 2026
-- I'm interested in further developing my programming skills
+- I'm interested in further developing my programming skills so far I am proficient in C++ and Python
-- I’m currently learning C++ and Python
+- I’m currently learning Assembly
 - Pronouns: He/Him
 - You can reach me on Linkedin (https://www.linkedin.com/in/ncklucaa/)